Valentine Charles Browne, 5th Earl of Kenmare1

 Last Edited=20 Jan 2013

-Henry Lascelles, 2nd Earl of Harewood was born on 25 December 1767 at Stapleton, Darrington, Yorkshire, England.2 He was the son of Edward Lascelles, 1st Earl of Harewood and Anne Chaloner.1 He married Henrietta Sebright, daughter of Lt.-Gen. Sir John Sebright, 6th Bt. and Sarah Knight, on 3 September 1794.3 He died on 24 November 1841 at age 73.
+Henry Lascelles, 2nd Earl of Harewood was born on 25 December 1767 at Stapleton, Darrington, Yorkshire, EnglandG.2 He was the son of Edward Lascelles, 1st Earl of Harewood and Anne Chaloner.1 He married Henrietta Sebright, daughter of Lt.-Gen. Sir John Sebright, 6th Bt. and Sarah Knight, on 3 September 1794.3 He died on 24 November 1841 at age 73.

-He held the office of High Steward of Allerton.4 He succeeded to the title of 2nd Earl of Harewood, co.
-York [U.K., 1812] on 3 April 1820.1 He succeeded to the title of 2nd Baron Harwood, of Harewood, co.
-York [G.B., 1796] on 3 April 1820.1 He succeeded to the title of 2nd Viscount Lascelles [U.K., 1812] on 3 April 1820.1 He held the office of Lord-Lieutenant of the West Riding, Yorkshire.4
+He held the office of High Steward of Allerton.3 He succeeded as the 2nd Earl of Harewood, co.
+York [U.K., 1812] on 3 April 1820.1 He succeeded as the 2nd Baron Harwood, of Harewood, co.
+York [G.B., 1796] on 3 April 1820.1 He succeeded as the 2nd Viscount Lascelles [U.K., 1812] on 3 April 1820.1 He held the office of Lord-Lieutenant of the West Riding, Yorkshire.3

 Children of Henry Lascelles, 2nd Earl of Harewood and Henrietta Sebright